 HOW TO OVERCOME THE INTERMEDIATE LEARNING PLATEAU IN ITALIAN

-I am often asked by my students what is the best way to learn in terms of breaking the intermediate plateau and bridge the gap between what they know and what they speak, when you have little time to spend learning a language, and you can’t attend lessons regularly.
+My students often ask the best way to break the intermediate plateau and bridge the gap between what they know and what they speak when you have little time to spend learning a language, and you can’t attend lessons regularly.

 There is no secret recipe, and there is not a single solution for everyone.
-However, there are some powerful techniques that have prooved to work well in my experience, as a polyglot and avid language learner.
+However, some powerful techniques have proved to work well in my experience as a polyglot and avid language learner.

-I put together five ideas I like to share with my students in my sessions and from whom I received very positive feedback on.
+In this article, I am putting together five ideas I like to share with my students in my sessions and received very positive feedback.

 I promise you these “secrets” will work, if you form a tiny little habit, to spend time with Italian, in a consistent and fun way.